tlahin/roger_skyline_1/README.md

   Also manually copying your key from `~/.ssh/id_rsa.pub` to the target location `~/.ssh/authrized_keys` works.

+  Editing `/etc/ssh/sshd_config` to:

-  Disabling direct root access
+  Disabling direct root access.
   `34 PermitRootLogin no`.

-  Public Key Authentication
+  Public Key Authentication.
   `39 PubkeyAuthentication yes`.

-  Location of valid keys
+  Location of valid keys.
   `42 AuthorizedKeysFile .ssh/authorized_keys .ssh/authorized_keys2`.

-  By setting PasswordAuthentication to no we require public key aswell as login to gain access to the system `58 PasswordAuthentication no`.
+  By setting PasswordAuthentication to no we require public key aswell as login to gain access to the system.
+  `58 PasswordAuthentication no`.

   No empty passwords